opentoonz/opentoonz_docs/source/applying_special_fx.rst

 When *inserting* effects, they will be placed along the link that starts from the selected node output port; when *adding* effects, they will be placed at the end of a new link that will start from the selected node output port.

-In case several nodes are selected, the effect will be added/inserted for *each* selected node, but all the added/inserted effects will be *Linked*, and connected visually by a dashed line.
+In case several nodes are selected, the effect will be added/inserted for *each* selected node, but all the added/inserted effects will be *Linked*, and connected visually by a *green* line.
 This means that every time the effect is edited, all the linked nodes will be edited as well, unless you break the link to start editing them separately.

 To globally apply effects it's possible to use the **Xsheet** node as if it were a standard column node (representing the whole content of the scene) and inserting effects from there.